OfficialDelta/Discord.js-v13-Template/README.md

 1. Click `Use this template` on [the github repo](https://github.com/TSLARoadster/Discord.js-v13-Template)
 2. Make a new repo using the template
 3. Update any info in the `package.json`
-3. Run `npm install` in the directory to install all the dependancies
+4. Run `npm install` in the directory to install all the dependancies
+5. Fill out `config.json`
-4. Make your bot!
+6. Make your bot!
+(Be sure to deploy all slash commands before trying to execute them!)

 ## Links